itcarroll/basic-R-lesson/docs/_slides/intro.md

 ---
 ---

-## Why learn R?

-- Originally designed for interactive statistical analysis
-- General purpose scripting for your whole pipeline
-- Bleeding-edge packages expand on "base R"
+## Lesson Objectives

+- Meet the R "Console", "Editor", and "Environment" within RStudio
+- Understand that R "packages" extend it to the "bleeding-edge"
-- Vast community ~~within statistics and ecology~~
+- Join a vast user community ~~within statistics and ecology~~
-- Free and open source for reproducible research
+- Learn what "free software" does for reproducible research

+===

+## Specific Achievements

+- Use R interactively for data exploration
+- Create an R script for non-interactive data crunching
+- Perform general purpose programming operations

 ===